-The support and encouragement for launching Deep End Talent Strategies at the start of the year has been overwhelmingly positive and much appreciated.
+The support and encouragement for launching Deep End Talent Strategies at the start of 2020 was overwhelmingly positive and much appreciated.
 Several people have asked about the origin of the business name.
 There’s a full narrative on the main page of the website about the analogies to swim lanes but I wanted to expand more on the benefits of being in the deep end.
 It can be dark and overwhelming, but you also can’t dive into the shallow end without risking injury or the embarrassing lifeguard whistle.
 In fact, you have the most space to maneuver and be creative in the deep end of the pool.

 I grew up in a small town in southern Indiana where summers were spent at the state park pool.
 I spent years playing it safe in the main area of the pool doing the doggy paddle and showing off that I can float on my back without sinking.
 The deep end was intimidating because you could only enter from the diving boards.
 The water was darker and cooler, so essentially no part of that inspired me to leave my comfort zone.
 However, the day came when my younger brother was brave enough to jump off the high dive and then dread sank in, because I would need to follow-I was not about to be upstaged.